Critical Emergency Supplies that Can Save Your Life in a Hurricane.

 The hurricane’s constancy provides its own form of deadliness.
 Keep that in mind as you prepare against it.

 2.)
 Determine the level of risk for hurricane impact where you live.
 Make plans to evacuate if and when the order is given, and know where to go.

 3.)
 Make a family disaster plan for hurricane preparedness and practice your plan as a family.

 4.)
-Prepare 72 hour emergency kits for each family member including pets.
-Check batteries and replace water and packaged food every six months.
+Prepare 72 hour emergency kits (buy one of these recommended 72 hour survival kits or put together your own get home bag or bug out bag) for each family member.
+Check batteries and replace water and packaged survival food stockpiles every six months.
 Take these with you when you shelter, at home or at a public shelter.